SpiritIT/timezonecomplete/README.md

 ## Current TZ database version:

-The version of the included IANA time zone database is 2014f.
+The version of the included IANA time zone database is 2014g.

 ## Changelog

 ### Planned
 * A release 2 where we polish the interface to the library a bit
 * Leap second handling

+### 1.5.3 (2014-09-09)
+* Upgrade time zone database to 2014g

 ### 1.5.2 (2014-08-27)
 * Upgrade time zone database to 2014f